wikimedia/eventgate/README.md

 ### Error events

-The Eventbus constructor also takes an optional `createEventError` function.
+The Eventbus constructor also takes an optional `mapToErrorEvent` function.
-`createEventError` takes an `error` and an `event` and returns a new error event representing the error.
-This new 'event error' should be suitable for producing through the instantiated `Eventbus`.
-If `createEventError` is provided and event processing fails for any reason, those errors will be converted to event errors via this function, and then produced.
+`mapToErrorEvent` takes an `event` and an `error` and returns a new error event representing the error.
+This new error event should be suitable for producing through the same instantiated `Eventbus`.
+If `mapToErrorEvent` is provided and event processing fails for any reason, those errors will be converted to event errors via this function, and then produced.
-There should be no difference between the kind of events that `createEventError` returns and the kind of events that your instantiated `Eventbus` can handle.
-I.e. eventbus.produce([errorEvents]) should work.
+There should be no difference between the kind of events that `mapToErrorEvent` returns and the kind of events that your instantiated `Eventbus` can handle.
+`eventbus.produce([errorEvents])` should work.

-# Default Kafka Eventbus
+# Default Eventbus - Schema URI validation & producing with Kafka

 If `eventbus_factory_module` is not specified, this service will use provided configruation to instantiate and use an Eventbus that validates events with JSONSchemas discovered via schema URLs, and produces valid events to Kafka.

-## Event Schema URLs
+## EventValidator & Event Schema URLs

-While the `Eventbus` class that handles event validation and production can be configured to do validation in any way, the default Eventbus expects that event schemas are identifiable and addressable via URL syntax.
-If your each of your events contain a URI to the JSONSchema for the event, this library will extract and use those URIs to look up and cache those schemas to use for event validation.
-URIs can be simple paths on the local filesystem with `file://` or an `http://` based URI.
-The field in the each event where the schema URI is located is configurable, but every event must contain this field.
+While the `Eventbus` class that handles event validation and production can be configured to do validation in any way, the default Eventbus uses the `EventValidator` class to validate events with schemas obtained from schema URIs in the events themselves.
+Every event should contain a URI to the JSONSchema for the event.  `EventValidator` will extract and use those URIs to look up (and cache) those schemas to use for event validation.
+The `EventValidator` instance used by the default Eventbus can request schcema URIs from the local filesystem with `file://` or an `http://` based URIs.
+The field in the each event where the schema URI is located is configurable with the `schema_uri_field` config.
 When an event is received, the schema URI will be extracted from the `schema_uri_field`.
 The JSONSchema at the URI will be downloaded used to validate the event.
 The extracted schema URI can configurable be prefixed with `schema_base_uri` and suffixed with `schema_file_extension`.
 The default `schema_uri_field` is '$schema'.
-If you use this default, all of your events should have a `$schema` field set to a resolvable schema URI.
-IMPORTANT: The event's schema URI should match EXACTLY what is set for the schema's `$id`.
+If you use the defaults, all of your events should have a `$schema` field set to a resolvable schema URI.
+IMPORTANT: The event's schema URI should match EXACTLY what is set for the JSONSchema `$id`.
 The event validator implementation will cache compiled schemas by the value of the schema's `$id`.
 If this is not set properly, schemas may not be cached, and each event will result in schema URI lookup and validator compilation.

 ## Streams
-A 'stream' here refers to a logical destination of an event.
+A 'stream' here refers to the destination of an event.
 It is closely related to Kafka's concept of a topic.
 Much of the time, a stream might correspond 1:1 with a Kafka topic.
 The default Kafka Eventbus extracts a stream name out of the event using the configurable `stream_field`, and then prefixes it with `topic_prefix` to